 To add an automatic redirect after this success page, click the “Enable” button under “Redirect to another URL,” then enter the URL below that.
 Answer piping is also supported here, using the plus icon to the right.

 To specify the length of the delay between a Dynamic page and its redirect, simply change the number under “Redirect after this many seconds.”

 You can set this number to 0 for a redirect that is almost immediate, although the success page will still flash for a moment.
 Pairing the redirect with a completely blank success page can help to mask this, or you could add some explanatory text like “Redirecting…”

 If you have any custom analytics scripts, make sure you set a number of seconds that allows enough time for the scripts to complete before the redirect happens.

 Dynamic Success Pages offer a bit more options for customization—it’s a lot like editing any other page of the form, just without any questions.

 When you click a blank line, you’ll see a few icons to the left of the cursor.
 These can be used to insert answers, add images and gifs, or embed videos.
-Agency users will also see the option to write custom HTML.
+Users with selected pricing plans will also see the option to write custom HTML.